blumareks/ai-visrec-under-10min/README.md

 return msg;
 ```

 Please mind that you need to replace the classifier_ids' value - ie. `CountBurnedHomes_some_id` with the value from the custom classifier in Watson Studio.
 You can find it on the asset page.
-See below picture:
+See below picture - in the shown case the classifier_ids' value is `DefaultCustomModel_1017852438` :

 ![watson-studio-custom-classifier](images/custom-model-watson-studio.png)